 The Company has separately designated a Nominating and Corporate Governance Committee, which consists entirely of independent directors as defined by the applicable rules and regulations of the NASDAQ Stock Market.
 The Charter of the Nominating and Corporate Governance Committee adopted by the board sets out the responsibilities, authority and specific duties of the Nominating and Corporate Governance Committee.
 The Charter of the Nominating and Corporate Governance Committee is available on our website at www.spfi.bank under the "Governance" tab.
-The Nominating and Corporate Governance Committee met one (1) time during the year of 2021.
+The Nominating and Corporate Governance Committee did not meet during the fiscal year of 2019.